danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 ### jsonschema extension

+The documentation below describes the new features for the jsonschema extension that are currently on master.
+For releases 0.173.4 and earlier, please refer to [jsonschema](https://github.com/danielaparker/jsoncons/tree/main).

 The jsonschema extension implements Drafts 4, 6, 7, 2019-9 and 2020-12 of the [JSON Schema Specification](https://json-schema.org/specification)
 (since 0.174.0).